Paul Sharits

 Paul Jeffrey Sharits (February 7, 1943, Denver, Colorado—July 8, 1993, Buffalo, New York) was a visual artist, best known for his work in experimental, or avant-garde filmmaking, particularly what became known as the structural film movement, along with other artists such as Tony Conrad, Hollis Frampton, and Michael Snow.

 Paul Sharits' film work primarily focused on installations incorporating endless film loops, multiple projectors, and experimental soundtracks (prominently used in his 1975 film Shutter Interface).

 Life

-Sharits was born in Denver, Colorado, and earned a B.F.A. in painting at the University of Denver's School of Art where he was a protégé of Stan Brakhage.
-He also attended Indiana University in Bloomington, Indiana where he received an M.F.A. in Visual Design.
+Sharits was born in Denver, Colorado, and earned a Bachelor of Fine Arts in painting at the University of Denver's School of Art where he was a protégé of Stan Brakhage.
+He also attended Indiana University Bloomington, where he received an Master of Fine Arts in Visual Design.
 In July 1960, he married Frances Trujillo Niekerk, and in 1965 they had a son, Christopher.
 They divorced in 1970.

-He was subsequently a teacher at the Maryland Institute College of Art, Antioch College, and SUNY Buffalo (where he was hired by Gerald O'Grady along with Tony Conrad and Hollis Frampton).
+He was subsequently a teacher at the Maryland Institute College of Art, Antioch College, and State University of New York at Buffalo (where he was hired by Gerald O'Grady along with Tony Conrad and Hollis Frampton).

 Son Christopher Sharits suggests on the memorial website that Sharits suffered from bipolar disorder.